 PET has been shown to be the most effective staging modality for the evaluation of distant metastatic disease for patients with esophageal cancer

-A cancer diagnosis is nothing without proper staging.
+A cancer diagnosis is nothing without accurate staging.
 Or I should say that a cancer diagnosis is less than nothing

 .
 While EC at any stage is rarely curable, localized EC has a much better average survival rate than advanced EC.